-There are much fewer restrictions when it comes to bringing liquids on a plane in a checked bag compared to those that apply to carry on luggage.
+There are much fewer restrictions when it comes to how many oz on a plane in checked baggage compared to those that apply to carry on luggage.

 When you pack aerosols, they must be protected by caps to prevent accidental activation in the bag.

 The number of ounces of liquids that can be taken in checked luggage falls into two categories:

 Aerosols and alcohol